wren/core-keeper/README.md

 For the Steam Deck, you can copy the files via a flash drive, but that can very tedious.
 And you'll have to redo the process every time the config is updated.

+#### Auto-magic way

 If you're comfortable with using a terminal and git, I recommend setting up your Steamdeck for SSH, then just running `git pull` any time you need to update.

-(This)[https://shendrick.net/Gaming/2022/05/30/sshonsteamdeck.html] is a great walkthrough of how to enable SSH on your deck.
+[This](https://shendrick.net/Gaming/2022/05/30/sshonsteamdeck.html) is a great walkthrough of how to enable SSH on your deck.
 Once you've done that, you can run a few commands to finish the setup:

-#### Auto-magic way

 ```sh
 ssh deck@steamdeck # or however you set it up